Samukat/Data3001G2/README.md

 ### Data acquisition

-The goal of the final data product is to construct a dataset that captures both the distinguishing features of driver performance through a cleaned variant of the original dataset, enhanced by distinguishing feature-engineered variables that help define the optimal race line and trigger points for maximum driver speed.
+The goal of the final data product is to construct a dataset that captures the distinguishing features of driver performance through a cleaned variant of the original telemetry, enhanced with feature-engineered variables.
+These features will allow us to redefine the optimal racing line (and associated trigger points) that minimizes time over the sampled portion of the track (ending after Turn 3).
+The dataset will be designed so that a typical driver can follow this optimized line (changing braking, acceleration and steering upon a set of placed triggers) to achieve maximum speed through the first three turns.

 We began by ingesting multiple reference raw datasets that describe the Albert Park circuit: